pawel-w88/alibi_generator/README.md

 **Axios**: A promise-based HTTP client for making API requests.

-**react-spinners**: A collection of loading spinner components for React.
+**React-spinners**: A collection of loading spinner components for React.

 **ThemeContext**: A React context for managing the theme of the application.